ParthDS02/DataTalk-SQL/README.md

 - Charts only appear for suitable data (time series, categories, etc.)
 - Check that results have numeric and categorical columns
 - Large datasets (>1000 rows) skip visualization for performance

----

-## 📞 Support

-Found a bug?
-Have a feature request?

-- Open an issue on GitHub
-- Star ⭐ the repo if you find it useful!

----

-## 🎥 Demo

-Upload your CSVs, define relationships with confidence scores, and start asking questions in plain English.
-Watch as:

-- ✨ SQL generates instantly
-- 🔧 Errors auto-repair themselves
-- 📊 Charts appear automatically
-- 💡 Queries explain themselves

-**Speed comparison:**
-- Groq: 1-2 seconds ⚡
-- Ollama: 5-15 seconds 🐌

----

 **🎉 Happy Querying with DataTalk SQL!**